April 11, 2025

 Furthermore, research from Forbes has found that companies scoring in the top 20% for their culture of recognition had turnover rates 31% lower.
 Conversely, according to a study by OGO, 82% of American professionals feel that they aren’t adequately recognized for their contributions.

-This discrepancy shows us employees are craving recognition, but they aren’t getting enough of it.
 It’s understandable – managers have full plates and oftentimes recognition falls off the to-do list.
 Or maybe managers simply don’t know how to best recognize their employees in a way that resonates.

 This is where a recognition program, especially one with a peer-to-peer element, can help.